-I’ve been serverless evngalist since the start of a new chapter in form of my company Datavizz.
-As a startup you face a lot of challanges which you need to survive on.
-One of those challanges and something that we do very first is to find a web-hosting company who could give us the best rates to host our websites.
+I’ve been a serverless evangelist since the start of a new chapter in form of my company Datavizz.
+As a startup, you face a lot of challenges that you need to survive.
+One of those challenges and something that we do very first is finding a web hosting company that could give us the best rates to host our websites.
 Well, Why do you want to pay, when you can host your website for free???

 Let me show you how I’ve been running my website with

 - Sign in to the AWS Management Console and open the Amazon S3 console

 - The Create bucket wizard opens to the Name and region page.

 - In Bucket name, enter a DNS-compliant name for your bucket.